These mini egg brownies are made with Cadbury mini eggs and lots of chocolate. They are a classic Easter bake and a favorite in my family every year.

 Prepare mini eggs:

 - Chop ยพ of the mini eggs roughly.
 Work carefully, they are hard, and the knife tends to slip off the smooth surface.
-Set aside
+Set aside2 bags of mini eggs

 Batter:

 - Beat the eggs, sugar, and vanilla extract until foamy.
-Add the lukewarm chocolate-butter mixture and combine.
+Add the lukewarm chocolate-butter mixture and combine.3 large eggs + 1 cup granulated sugar + 1 teaspoon pure vanilla extract + chocolate butter

 - Pour the batter into the prepared baking dish and smooth the surface with a spoon.
-Sprinkle the remaining whole chocolate eggs on top.
+Sprinkle the remaining whole chocolate eggs on top.1 bag mini eggs

 Bake: